 Welcome!
 Hello!
 How Are You?

-My name is Jennifer.
-I am a visual anthropologist, consultant, and educator working on lək̓ʷəŋən territories/Victoria, BC on Vancouver Island.
+My name is Jennifer and I am a visual anthropologist by training and a prairie person by birth.
+I live on lək̓ʷəŋən territories/Victoria on Vancouver Island, BC where I work as a researcher, consultant, and educator on projects related to arts, culture, health, and community advocacy.
 This site is a combination of projects I have been privileged to work on and the creative work of others I find inspiring.
 As a researcher, I think visually—that is, images not only illustrate my thoughts, images help me to process my ideas.
 This is a place to share these ideas in a jacket full of stories.

 If you have any questions or want to chat, feel free to contact me at: JCR@ajacketfullofstories.com